Utappia/uCareSystem/README.md

 	System : Ubuntu Linux and derivatives.
 With Deb, Snap or Flatpak.
 (Partial support for Debian and WSL2)
 	WebSite: http://utappia.org

+# Previous development cycle of v24.06 Sponsors

+With version 24.06 of uCareSystem, I added a section to acknowledge the people who supported the development of the previous cycle.
+This addition was warmly received by the community, and I can't express enough gratitude to those who donated during the previous development cycle:

+- P. Loughman (the legend!
+I wish you the best, my friend)
+- E. Dennis
+- L. Alexander
+- I. Eleftherios
+- W. Shreinemachers

 ## Description:

 In summary, uCareSystem automatically performs the following maintenance processes without the need for user interference. :